tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/morning_lesson.md

 document
 ```

-The document looks like HTML in the console, but is really objects.
+The document looks like HTML in the console, but is an object that contains more objects.

 ```javascript
 document.body